What is tinea versicolor?

 Treatment for tinea versicolor

-Specific treatment for tinea versicolor will be determined by your doctor based on:
+Specific treatment for tinea versicolor will be discussed with you by your healthcare

 Your age, overall health, and medical history